LeonieFreisinger/ComplAInce/backend/Readme.md

     placeholder for text input
 ### usage
 - change the session_prompt if needed
-- chnage the start_sequence if needed
+- change the start_sequence if needed
-- chnage the restart_sequence if needed
+- change the restart_sequence if needed
 - change the parameters of the request if neede
 - run $uvicorn main:app --reload$ to invoke the Uvicorn server (= make endpoint alive); options: uvicorn --port 5000 --host 127.0.0.1 main:app --reload